pelithne/sre-agent-hackathon/exercises/part2-troubleshooting.md

 1. Return to the Chaos Engineering Dashboard
 2. Find the **Memory Leak** card
 3. Click **Disable**
-4. Observe the memory being released (logs will show "Releasing allocated memory buffers")
+4. Observe the memory being released (logs will show "Memory buffers released and garbage collection completed")

 ### Step 5: Verify Memory Returns to Normal